m2osw/prinbee/doc/README.md

-   An interesting read in resolving [consistency in the real world] (https://en.wikipedia.org/wiki/Paxos_(computer_science)) However, for us, we probably want computers running the prinbee database library/driver to assign the timestamp whenever it receives an order and not let the destination computers choose such (it is very important if we want to make sure we keep orders serialized.
-The C++ driver to handle Cassandra CQL does not do that so it NEVER guarantees which data arrives first when sending the same data twice to the same driver because when a node becomes overloaded, the driver auto-switch to another node and thus some data ends up being sent out of order and without our own TIMESTAMP info, the orders can end up being processed in the wrong order.)
+   An interesting read in resolving [consistency in the real world] (https://en.wikipedia.org/wiki/Paxos_(computer_science)) However, for us, we probably want computers running the prinbee database library/driver to assign the timestamp whenever it receives an event and not let the destination computers choose such (it is very important if we want to make sure we keep events serialized.
+The C++ driver to handle Cassandra CQL does not do that so it NEVER guarantees which data arrives first when sending the same data twice to the same driver because when a node becomes overloaded, the driver auto-switch to another node and thus some events end up being sent out of order and without our own TIMESTAMP info, events can end up being processed in the wrong order.)

    * Cassandra also offers a consistency of ZERO (write can fail) and